global view constructed of white lines

 Conclusions

-With our focus on quality of life, and maximal safe tumor removal, our approach to all brain, skull base and pituitary tumors is to use the most direct and effective yet least invasive route possible.
-For tumors near the optic nerves and chiasm, under or in the frontal lobe and some along the temporal lobe, the eyebrow craniotomy is our go-to approach.
+With a focus on maximal safe tumor removal and quality of life, our approach to all brain, skull base and pituitary tumors is to use the most direct yet least invasive route possible.

 Reference